kkwock/kkwock/README.md

 - 👩🏻‍🔬 **B.S.
 Microbiology** at UCDavis & **M.S.
 Molecular Biology** at CSU East Bay
 - 🏢 Bioinformatic QC Tool Developer at **Guardant Health**
 - ⚙️ I use daily: `R`, `python`
-- ⚡ Fun fact: I have a pet Hedgehog and Siberian Husky.
+- ⚡ Hobbies: Photography & plant stuff

 <!--
 **kkwock/kkwock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.